content-services/content-sources-frontend/README.md

 `yarn verify` will run `yarn build` `yarn lint` (eslint), `yarn format:check` Prettier formatting check and `yarn test` (Jest unit tests)

-Alternatively one can run simply: `yarn test` to run the unit tests.
+One can also: `yarn test` to run the unit tests directly.

 ## Testing with Playwright

 1. Ensure to `yarn playwright install --with-deps` this installs the required browsers (or vnc browsers) to view/run playwright front-end tests.

 2. Run the backend locally, steps to do this can be found in the [backend repository](https://github.com/content-services/content-sources-backend).

    Ensure that the backend is running prior to the following steps.

 3. `yarn local` will start up the front-end repository.
 If you do `yarn start` and choose stage, your tests will attempt to run against the stage ENV.

 4. `yarn playwright test` will spin-off all of the playwright test suite. `yarn playwright test --headed` will run the suite in a vnc-like browser so you can follow what it is doing.

-I highly recommend testing using vs-code and the [Playwright Test module for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright).
+It is recommended to test using vs-code and the [Playwright Test module for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright).

 ## PR checks and linking front-end/backend-end PRs for testing